 Some time I ago the client was falsely accused of a rape, and the terror began--the story was right out of a Law & Order SVU script.
-However, due efforts in the investigative and post-investigation phases, and a rational decision-maker, the charges were dropped and no further action taken.
+However, due our combined efforts in the investigative and post-investigation phases, and a rational decision-maker, the charges were dropped and no further action taken on the discipline side.

-The other shoe dropped when the client received the letter that he was being considered from the promotion list.
+The other shoe dropped when the client received the letter that he was being considered for removal from the promotion list, based on the allegations.
 Good news--he has been promoted.

 Not many of those falsely accused of sexual assault do so well post-investigation.
 Usually "they" will get you for something.

 We represent clients with all manner of UCMJ allegations.
 Over the past years our emphasis in court-martial trials and appeals has been with cases and issues involving Sexual Offenses, Computer Related crimes, recruiter malpractice, instructor misconduct, and a wide range of fraud.
 We have also had success in administrative law adverse actions.
 In each instance we have worked hard with the military lawyer or military lawyers to put forward a team effort.

 Every case is different, these prior results do not guarantee a same result for you.